-Iterative computations
+Iterative Computations

 Pathway allows you to perform iterative computations on tables.
 The tables can be updated over time but the data is still split into batches properly after performing an iteration.